NewEconomicPolicy/HoliSoilsSpGlEc/README.md

-# GlblEcssLtdSpVc is the Holisoils variation of Global Ecosse
+# Thia is the spatial variation of Global Ecosse for the HoliSoils project